Keviendo/Nvidia-JetsonAI-Certification-Project/README.md

-# Nvidia-JetsonAI-Certification-Project
+# Nvidia-JetsonAI-Certification-Project-For-Kevin-Bishara

-# YOLO Object detection For nivida jetson
+# Object detection For nivida jetson
 I am using the famous YOLO object detection that uses neural networks.
 The YOLO object detection is famous for training using the COCO dataset which consist of lots of daily objects.
 # basic prerequisites
 ## Jetson configuration